crowdfavorite-mirrors/wp-list-category-posts/readme.txt

     tag to wrap the date in with `date_class` and `date_tag` (see HTML & CSS Customization further below).

+* **date_modified** - Display the date a post was last modified next to the title.
+You can set a css class and an html tag to wrap the date in with `date_modified_class` and `date_modified_tag` (see HTML & CSS Customization further below).

 * **author** - Display the post's author next to the title.
 Default is 'no', use author=yes to activate it.
 You can set a css class and an html tag to wrap the author name in with `author_class` and `author_tag` (see HTML & CSS Customization further below).

+    When displaying the post author, you can also display a link to the author's page.
+The following parameter **only works if author=yes is present in the shortcode**:

+    * **author_posts_link** - Gets the URL of the author page for the author.
+The HTML and CSS customization are the ones applied to `author`.

 * **dateformat** - Format of the date output.
 The default format is the one you've set on your WordPress settings.
 Example: `[catlist id=42 dateformat="l F dS, Y"]` would display the date as "Monday January 21st, 2013".
 Check http://codex.wordpress.org/Formatting_Date_and_Time for more options to display date.